You are viewing this site in staging mode. Click in this bar to return to normal site.

 Support will be dependent on the collective needs across the school at any one time.

 The decision making process will be on an individual basis, taking into account any services externally accessed.
 Parents will be able to share their thoughts at termly SEND meetings.
 Professionals involved with the child will be part of the decision making process in an advisory capacity.
-The allocation of adult support is apportioned in the summer term by the Inclusion Manager and the Senior Management Team.
+The allocation of adult support is apportioned in the summer term by the SENCO and the Senior Management Team.
 This support will be flexible and fluid, subject to adaptation if the needs of the school change.

 Who will make the decision and on what basis?